Directive on Terms and Conditions of Employment - Executives (MGT, RLE and LC)

 This type of leave shall be granted under the following circumstances:

-• To provide for the employee’s child in the case of an unforeseeable closure of the school or daycare facility; or
+To provide for the employee’s child in the case of an unforeseeable closure of the school or daycare facility;

-• 7.5 hours out of the 37.5 hours stipulated above may be used to attend an appointment with a legal or paralegal representative for non-employment related matters, or with a financial or other professional representative, if the supervisor was notified of the appointment as far in advance as possible.
+- 15 hours out of the 37.5 hours stipulated above may be used to attend an appointment with a legal or paralegal representative for non-employment related matters, or with a financial or other professional representative if the supervisor was notified of the appointment as far in advance as possible.

-For the purposes of this article, domestic violence is considered to be any form of abuse or neglect that an employee or an employee’s child experiences from someone with whom the employee has or had an intimate relationship.
+For the purposes of this article, domestic violence is considered to be any form of abuse or neglect that an employee or an employee’s child experiences from a family member or someone with whom the employee has or had an intimate relationship.

 a.
 The parties recognize that employees may be subject to domestic violence in their personal life that could affect their attendance at work.

 b.
-Upon request, an employee who is subject to domestic violence or who is the parent of a dependent child who is subject to domestic violence from someone with whom the employee has or had an intimate relationship shall be granted domestic violence leave in order to enable the employee, in respect of such violence:
+Upon request, an employee who is subject to domestic violence or who is the parent of a dependent child who is subject to domestic violence shall be granted domestic violence leave in order to enable the employee, in respect of such violence:

 c.
 The total domestic violence leave with pay which may be granted under this article shall not exceed seventy-five (75) hours in a fiscal year.